Does this section apply to us?

 If you prefer, you can use our contract builder to automatically generate the contract.
 You will need detailed information about the purposes, scope and context of the processing to hand:

 Multinational corporate groups should also consider their use of existing EEA-approved binding corporate rules to make transfers into and out of the UK.
-These will need updating to reflect that, under the EU GDPR, the UK becomes a third country on exit date.
+These will need updating to reflect that, under the EU GDPR, the UK becomes a third country at the end of the transition period.

 You can continue to make transfers of data from the UK to the EEA under UK adequacy regulations, but you should update your documentation and privacy notice to expressly cover those transfers.
 Transfers from the UK to other countries can continue under existing arrangements.